rahil627/the-real-ninja/README.md

 - independent video game development
 - runner
 ---

 # The Real Ninja
+I think I was just interested in making a full game.., with sounds, images, levels, ‘n all.

+# copied from the post on my web-site
 An auto-runner and slicing hybrid game prototype.

 I believe this was my second game prototype.
 My main goal here was just to make a complete game within a time limit (Experimental Gameplay Project).
 I really wanted to try making everything: art, sounds, etc., and get the processes of making them all down, and getting the workflow down.